tgstoecker/A2TEA.Workflow/README.md

   FASTQ files -> rawreads/
   The config/samples.tsv that you need to adapt to your data/experiments expects the files to be located here.

-2) Add or symlink all fasta & annotation files to a directory of your choosing - or jut take note where this data is located on your file system.
+2) Add or symlink all fasta & annotation files to a directory of your choosing - or just take note where this data is located on your file system.
    The species.tsv file (explained in detail in 3.)) allows A2TEA to find these files.
    E.g. if you create a directory called 'FS/' in the main A2TEA directory and copy/symlink all fasta/annotation files there, then you have to refer to them as e.g. FS/fasta.fa in the species.tsv file.